selfcommunity/developers-doc/docs/apireference/v2/score/addremove_score_to_user.md

 :::info

-This operation requires admin or moderation role.
+Any authenticated user can call this endpoint, but a **non-moderator can only add/remove points to themselves** — the user identified by the access token.
+To change another user's score you need an admin or moderation role.

 :::